isambard-sc/openportal/docs/job/README.md

 the underlying peer-to-peer `paddington` network is fully duplex, and websockets communicate in real time.

-There are on consistency guarantees on the order of jobs.
+There are no consistency guarantees on the order of jobs.
 You can though rely on the fact that the state of each job will update atomically, and its state will be communicated as soon as possible to all agents that hold a copy.
 You can also rely on the fact that only a single agent